 Ming Huang, PhD (ME)

-Ming Huang's research interests are in the area of Mechanical Design with special emphasis on robotics and computer aided design.
+Ming Huang's research interests are in the area of mechanical design with special emphasis on robotics and computer aided design.
 Problems considered include optimal design and coordination of novel robotic mechanisms with hybrid series and parallel structures.
-He has directed 5 applied research projects in robotics, simulation, and computer-aided design and 2 educational research projects supported by NSF, State of Florida, IBM, and Motorola.
+He has directed five (5) applied research projects in robotics, simulation, and computer-aided design and two (2) educational research projects supported by NSF, State of Florida, IBM, and Motorola.
 He was a consultant to China Productivity Center in Taiwan, a research fellow at Armstrong Laboratory at Wright-Patterson AFB, and consulted as well as worked as a technical staff at Motorola.
 He is licensed as a Professional Engineer (PE).

 Frank Jacobitz, PhD (ME)